-Adtech is an important part of running a digital advertising campaign.
+AdTech is an important part of running a digital advertising campaign.
 Advertisers use AdTech to buy, manage and measure digital advertising.
-If you’re looking to get started with AdTech, read on to learn about the adtech basics, including common tools and services, and the benefits of creating an advertising strategy that leverages adtech.
+If you’re looking to get started with AdTech, read on to learn about the AdTech basics, including common tools and services, and the benefits of creating an advertising strategy that leverages AdTech.

 What is AdTech and why is it important?

-Advertising technology, also known as adtech, is an overarching term that describes the tools and software advertisers use to reach audiences, and deliver and measure digital advertising campaigns.
+Advertising technology, also known as AdTech, is an overarching term that describes the tools and software advertisers use to reach audiences, and deliver and measure digital advertising campaigns.
 As buying and selling digital ads became more complex, AdTech emerged to streamline the process.
 Common AdTech tools, such as demand-side platforms, are technologies that enable advertisers to buy impressions and select audiences across many publisher sites.
 Now, AdTech enables advertisers and agencies to manage integrated campaigns effectively.
-It also allows brands to make the best use of their budget and help maximise their return on investment (ROI) in digital advertising.
-Ultimately, the AdTech landscape allows advertisers to strategically plan and optimise their advertising campaigns.
+It also allows brands to make the best use of their budget and help maximize their return on investment (ROI) in digital advertising.
+Ultimately, the AdTech landscape allows advertisers to strategically plan and optimize their advertising campaigns.

 The AdTech basics

-Adtech includes a variety of tools and technologies, such as demand-side platforms, supply-side platforms, agency trading desks, ad servers and ad networks to help advertisers serve relevant advertisements to relevant audiences.
+AdTech includes a variety of tools and technologies, such as demand-side platforms, supply-side platforms, agency trading desks, ad servers and ad networks to help advertisers serve relevant advertisements to relevant audiences.
 Let’s take a look at each of these technologies.